efost7873/integratedvaluearchitecture.com/about-me.md

         <h2>The Architect Who Repairs the Structure</h2>

         <p>
           I build systems that repair what organizations cannot see.
 My work sits at the point where governance, structure, and performance meet.
-I created Integrated Value Architecture to solve the problems that return no matter how many plans, dashboards, or initiatives leaders attempt.
+I created Integrated Value Architecture to address the structural problems that return no matter how many plans or tools leaders attempt.
 I built IVA because the structure has never been repaired.
         </p>

         <p>